Vans and trucks for sale

 Many famous car makers started in the bicycle business.
 Hendy, too, began by spotting the growing popularity of this revolutionary new human-powered form of transport.
 The story begins in 1859.
-It is the year Big Ben chimes for the first time and Charles Darwin publishes his Origin of the Species.
+It is the year Big Ben chimes for the first time and Charles Darwin publishes his book, On the Origin of Species.

 Frederick Adolphus Hendy, just 25, starts selling bicycle clothing from the family home in the ancient Hampshire village of Whitchurch.
 The same home is also used by his father, for his grocery and shoemaking trade.
 Young Hendy’s move is both visionary – within a few decades the bicycle would become the world’s most popular form of personal transport – and a significant gamble.